 Even when you aren’t working out, you can still work on your muscle and joint pain.
 Consuming a healthy diet rich in omega-3 fatty acids (think fish and flaxseed oil) and calcium (think dairy and leafy green vegetables) can help reduce inflammation and encourage strong bones.
 To ensure your body is receiving plenty of these and other important nutrients, try adding a targeted supplement such as SISU No. 7, with its combination of seven joint health ingredients.
-Full Spectrum Curcumin is another way to support healthy joints while also providing a host of other potential benefits for body and mind.

 Muscle and joint pain can be tough.
 But remember why you’ve made these New Year’s resolutions in the first place.
 With a combination of the right exercises alongside healthy nutritional and emotional support, you can make 2019 the year you reach your fitness goals!